isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 <!-- # Seto Island Sea -->

-## Oku High School Niirada Class
+## Niirada Class, Oku High School

 The bus route from Okayama Station to Mushiake via Saidaiji and Ushimado was mostly rural, and the regular route bus terminates at Mushiake, a fishing port on the Seto Inland Sea.

  The only way to get to National Sanatorium Nagashima Aiseien is by private ferry from a small pier jutting out into Mushiake Bay.
 The boat is divided into two sections, the front part with the pilot's seat is for staff only, and the rear part is for patients and parties involved.